Beginner Guide

 Your online accounts are the foundation of your digital life.
 Securing them should be your first priority.

 Review connected apps.
 Regularly check which third-party apps have access to your accounts (Google, Facebook, Twitter all have settings pages for this) and revoke access for apps you no longer use.
+Each connected app is a potential entry point for attackers.

 Step 2: Protect Your Browsing